Online Training Videos For Businesses

 And don’t forget the simplest of tools to share training with your staff.
 Think outside the box and beyond highly produced and expensive online training material.
 Sharing new product features, or technical updates for staff is easy with these tools (no skills required!)

 - Zoom meetings and Google Hangouts can all be recorded.
-You can read our blog on this here.
+You can read our blog on recording and repurposing zoom meetings.
 Once recorded, they can be easily stored in a cloud based platform such as Dropbox or Google Drive and with appropriate and easily searchable titles, staff can access this content at any time.

 - Recording training material using your laptop and voiceover with a platform such as Loom, Screenpresso or QuickTime if you are a Mac user is another easy way to capture and share learning.
 Simply record a PowerPoint presentation with voiceover for a stress free presentation method.